Lsfr271/dxlib/README.md

 ### How to learn more about dxlib if you are stuck

-- Please go to [functions.md](https://github.com/Lsfr271/dxlib/blob/main/functions.md) or [dxlib.hpp](https://github.com/Lsfr271/dxlib/blob/src/dxlib.hpp)in this github repository you will find every function there explained.
+- Please go to [functions.md](https://github.com/Lsfr271/dxlib/blob/main/functions.md) or [dxlib.hpp](https://github.com/Lsfr271/dxlib/blob/main/src/dxlib.hpp) in this github repository you will find every function there explained.

 ---